-Our school provides a safe environment where children can learn and develop.
+Fritchley CE Primary and Nursery School provides a safe environment where children can learn and develop.
 This is an essential part of our whole school approach to safeguarding which incorporates a culture of vigilance where children's welfare is promoted, timely and appropriate safeguarding action is taken for children who need extra help or who may be suffering, or likely to suffer harm.